-TIBET TRAVEL UPDATES IN 2021 After more than a year of being closed to all foreign visitors Tibet is finally reopening for foreign visitors currently living in China.
-As we know, covid pandemic changed the traveling regulations around the world and many destinations closed for tourists trying to keep people safe from the virus.
-Tibet…
+TIBET TRAVEL UPDATES IN 2021 After more than a year of being closed to all foreign visitors, Tibet is finally reopening for foreign visitors currently living in China.
+There are additional requirements for travelers in 2021.
+Below, you will find full list of documents you need to visit Tibet.
+As we know, covid pandemic changed…

 In this article, we explore the best meditation places in Tibet.
 Tibetan Buddhist monks have been practicing meditation for centuries.
 Meditation is an essential part of studying Tibetan Buddhism.
 At the same time, it is also beneficial for anyone.
 No wonder meditation is becoming increasingly more popular as people experience it’s positive effects on everyday…

 In this article we will cover everything you need to know to prepare for Mount Kailash trek, known as kora in Buddhism and yatra/parikrama in Hinduism.
 You will find information about required documents, when is the best time to visit, how to travel to Mount Kailash from Tibet, Nepal and India, how to prepare, what…